svmoskalyov/mikrotik-rb-script/README.md

 ![This is an image](mikrotik.png)

-# This my script config router MikroTik RB7...
-RB9...
+# :cowboy_hat_face: This my script config router MikroTik RB7...
+RB9... :+1:

-:cowboy_hat_face: :+1: :thumbsup:
 RouterMode:

 - WAN port is protected by firewall and enabled DHCP client